arief-hidayat/dockerfiles/grails-tomcat7-jdk8/README.md

 VNC is now running inside the container, which is detached by default (and named "desktop").
 The VNC password is `docker`.

-Now connect using your favourite VNC viewer e.g.:
+Connect using your favourite VNC viewer e.g.:

 	vncviewer localhost:5901